deeplearningais/curfil/README.md

 of Kevin Lai et al.][lai-rgbd].

 We expect to find the color image, depth information and the ground truth in three files in the same folder.
+All images must have the same size.
+Datasets with varying image sizes must be padded manually.
+You can specify to skip the padding color when sampling the dataset by using the `--ignoreColor` parameter.

-	The filename schema and format is the following:
+The filename schema and format is

 - `<name>_colors.png`
 	A three-channel `uint8` RGB image where pixels take on values between 0-255